Abhijeet1828/shared-whiteboard/README.md

 ### 3.1 Whiteboard Server

-The server is initialized by running theWhiteboardServer.javafile.
+The server is initialized by running the WhiteboardServer.java file.
 This is used to open a socket on the port defined by the user and wait for client connections.
 The client connections are handled by a thread pool.
 It keeps track of all the verified and unverified clients connected as well as the client acting as the manager of the shared whiteboard.

 ### 3.2 Whiteboard Server Functions

-We create a runnable interface,WhiteboardHandler.javafile which allows the server to maintain a separate thread for each client connected.
+We create a runnable interface, WhiteboardHandler. java file which allows the server to maintain a separate thread for each client connected.
 It handles various events triggered by both clients and the manager.
 It allocates the first user connected as the manager and sends a user permission event to the manager for any clients that join after that.
 It also handles administration tasks like client exit, client removal, user acceptance, and rejection events from the manager.
 It has the capability of sending direct messages as well as broadcast messages.
 All the draw and chat events triggered by the clients go through the server and get broadcast to all the active clients.
-Multiple exception scenarios have been handled in order to keep the whiteboard running smoothly.
+Multiple exception scenarios have been handled to keep the whiteboard running smoothly.

 ### 3.3 Whiteboard Server Utilities

-The server applications make use of several utility classes which have reusable code and help the main code look cleaner and more understandable for further refactoring.TypeConversionutils.javafile helps in converting the requests sent over the network to relevant DTOs for further use.
-The server also makes use of frequently used constants by accessing theConstants.javafile.
+The server applications make use of several utility classes that have reusable code and help the main code look cleaner and more understandable for further refactoring.TypeConversionutils. java file helps in converting the requests sent over the network to relevant DTOs for further use.
+The server also makes use of frequently used constants by accessing constants. java file.
 ![](images/Aspose.Words.2f3f1dc5-86a6-43ca-9989-9b74b9f623bd.005.jpeg)
 ```
 Figure 1: Whiteboard Server Architecture